alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 The raw model will consist of three tables, one for the raw event data and two for the reference data.

 #### DBT Configuration
-- Materialized: table (source of truth)
+- Materialized: incremental (to process only "new" data since last run, determined by filename column)
+- Incremental strategy: db default

 #### Tables